bamblebam/text-summarizer-thing/README.md

 # text-summarizer-thing
-it summarizes text using nltk and django
+It summarizes text using nltk and the website is served using django